Bachelor of Science

 • Complete ANT 4931

-• Complete 1 additional anthropology course
+• Complete Quest 3/Experiential Learning Academic Requirement and 1 additional anthropology course, if needed

 • 2.5 UF GPA required

-Students are expected to complete the Writing Requirement while in the process of taking the courses below.
-Students are also expected to complete the General Education International (GE-N) and Diversity (GE-D) requirements concurrently with another General Education requirement (typically, GE-C, H, or S).
+Students are expected to complete the Writing, Civic Literacy, summer enrollment, and Quest requirements while in the process of taking the courses below.
+Students are also expected to complete the general education international (GE-N) requirements concurrently with another general education requirement (typically, GE-C, H, or S) as part of the CLAS Basic Distribution requirements.
+One of the two general education mathematics courses must be a pure math course.

 PHY 2049, PHY 2049L, PHY 2054, PHY 2054L, STA 3024, and 3000 level or above related science core coursework outside of the Anthropology department may count towards the 3000 level or above electives outside of the major if taken.